Language selection

 Q4: Will you accept candidates at the EX minus 2 group and level?

-A4: We are currently in the pilot phase for the renewed ADP and will only accept EX minus one or equivalent at this time.
+A4: We only accept EX minus one or equivalent at this time.
 However, given regional variations in classification levels and associated levels of responsibility, the School will accept such candidates on a case-by-case basis for future offerings.
 Human resource management will be required for a candidate at this level.
 The School reserves the right to follow up with candidates to ensure that they meet the established screening criteria.

 Q5: How long is the Program?

 A5: The program is made up of three phases and takes place over a period of six months.
-Phases 1 and 3 are in-person classroom-based or virtual classroom-based.
-Phase 2 covers a period of 4 months and is completed on the job and self-paced online.
+Phases 1 and 3 are in-person, classroom-based.
+Phase 2 covers a period of 4 months and is self-directed (online activities and observation of a leader).

-Q6: What is the time commitment required for each phase?
+Q6: What is the time commitment for each phase of the program?

 A6: To complete the program, participants are expected to:

-• spend approximately 8 to 10 days on individual assignments, online discussions, and peer learning activities during the 4 months allocated for Phase 2
+• spend an average of 1 hour per week on individual assignments, online discussions, and peer leadership group activities during the 4 months allocated for Phase 2;

-• spend 2 to 3 days in class for Phase 3 with occasional light reading/homework (still in development phase)
+• spend 2 days in class for Phase 3, plus occasional light reading/homework.

 Q8: Are there any prerequisite courses for this program?